Selective-Area-Grown PbTe-Pb Planar Josephson Junctions for Quantum Devices: Acknowledgment

-\textbf{Acknowledgement} We thank Hechen Ren for valuable comments.
+We thank Hechen Ren for valuable comments.
 This work is supported by Tsinghua University Initiative Scientific Research Program, National Natural Science Foundation of China (92065206) and the Innovation Program for Quantum Science and Technology (2021ZD0302400).
-Raw data and processing codes within this paper are available at https://doi.org/10.5281/zenodo.10213760